-During reflecting students should attempt to answer the following questions:
+When reflecting, students are encouraged to answer the following guiding questions:

-- -What do you perceive and notice?
-How did you help the community? - -Who did you work with?
-How do you feel being involved? - -What obstacles did you have to over- come? - -What did you learn from this activity and how might you apply this learning to your life in general? - -What did you achieve as part of this activity and how has it allowed you to show personal development? - -Which learning outcomes have you met during this activity?
-Describe your experience and how it links with this learning outcome.
+- What did you perceive and notice?
+How did you help the community? - Who did you work with?
+How did you feel about being involved? - What obstacles did you face and how did you overcome them? - What did you learn from this activity and how might it apply to your life? - What did you achieve and how did it demonstrate your personal development? - Which learning outcomes did you meet?

+Describe the experience and how it connects to the specific outcome.